HeiderJeffer/RP-Artificial-Intelligence-as-a-risk-and-opportunity-for-the-authenticity-of-archives/README.md

 # Project Laboratory

 <body>
 <p>I creat a Lab for this project.
-Please Pay Us a Visit for our Project Lab&nbsp;<a href="https://drive.google.com/drive/folders/1jg7vM6Fg01Zj83urkqNeNFRualHnvUjt">Here</a>, You can find all my AI/ML/DL&nbsp;that I write for this project.
+Please Pay Us a Visit.
+You can find all  AI/ML/DLthat codes that I write for this project.
 I am working and making experiments, to develop and design apps that reflect the nature of this project:</p>
 </body>

 <body>